Biswajeet-23/Github-Search-Api/README.md

 The following libraries were used to build this Android app:

 - Jetpack components :
-    - Room: Persistence library for Android.
+    - Room : Persistence library for Android.
-    - LiveData: Observable data holder class
+    - LiveData : Observable data holder class
-- Retrofit: Type-safe HTTP client and supports coroutines out of the box.
+- Retrofit : Type-safe HTTP client and supports coroutines out of the box.
 Used for the network calls.
-- Gson: Java library that can be used to convert Java objects into their JSON representation and back.
+- Gson : Java library that can be used to convert Java objects into their JSON representation and back.
-- Glide: Glide is an image loading library for Android that is easy to use and provides automatic memory and disk caching for images.
+- Glide : Glide is an image loading library for Android that is easy to use and provides automatic memory and disk caching for images.
-- Kotlin Coroutines Kotlin Coroutines are a way to write asynchronous, non-blocking code in a readable way.
+- Kotlin Coroutines : Kotlin Coroutines are a way to write asynchronous, non-blocking code in a readable way.

 ## Contributions
 Contributions are welcome!
 Feel free to create pull requests and contribute to the development of the app.